March 21, 2023

 The most readily available data is for light-duty electric pickup trucks which indicates that payloads over 3,000 pounds (about 35% of the F-150 Lightning Platinum’s gross vehicle weight) can decrease range by 60-70%.

-What’s more, it has been reported that as an EV’s battery gets closer to full depletion, the amount of power delivered to its motor may decrease.
+Fleet Forward also notes that as an EV's battery approaches depletion, the power delivered to its motor can drop.
 That means less power available to move the same cargo load compared to a situation in which the EV has a higher battery state of charge.

 How can fleets manage this?